15 Ways To Know You’re Having Sex with a Narcissist

 Make an informed choice

-It’s essential to recognize these signs and consider the impact on your emotional well-being.
-If you find yourself involved with a narcissistic partner, seeking support from a therapist or relationship counseling can help you navigate the challenges and make decisions that prioritize your happiness and self-worth.
+If you find yourself involved with a narcissistic partner, seeking support from a therapist or relationship counseling can help you face the challenges and make decisions that prioritize your happiness and self-worth.

 Share this article on